Org Strategy

 Salesforce-to-Salesforce (S2S)

-A native feature for sharing records between two Salesforce orgs through a publisher/subscriber model.
+A native feature for sharing records between two Salesforce orgs using a publisher/subscriber model.

 Government Cloud and Specialized Environments